-Olde English Bulldogge - An affectionate, loving companion who is very trainable
+Olde English Bulldogge -

 flickr photo courtesy of Cindy Funk